Unidocs1/sphinx_repo_manager/README.md

 1. Run `tools/requirements-install.ps1` as a normal user.

-2. Configure the `repo_manifest.yml` (well-commented within) with your desired versioning/cloning.
+2. Configure the `docs/repo_manifest.yml` (well-commented within) with your desired versioning/cloning.

 ## Build

-1. To build from source, either run `make.bat` or run in PowerShell:
+1. To build from source, either run `make.bat` or run in PowerShell from `docs/`:

 ```powershell
 make html